-Consistent with these principles, Massachusetts proposes a redesigned SNCP aligned with and supporting the transition to ACO models.
+Based on these needs, Massachusetts proposes a redesigned SNCP aligned with and supporting the transition to ACO models.
 The new structure will move providers in the same direction and ensure that future payment streams will be sustainable for providers, the Commonwealth and CMS.

-To meet the identified health system needs and align the SNCP with the Commonwealth's ACO reforms, MassHealth proposes five streams of funding totaling \$1.593 billion per year, or \$7,965 billion in aggregate over five years:
+To meet the identified needs and align the SNCP with the Commonwealth's ACO reforms, MassHealth proposes five streams of funding totaling \$1.593 billion per year, or \$7,965 billion in aggregate over five years: